Judge Career Guide

 Commonly required skills and qualifications

 Apply for a judicial clerkship.
 This is a one- to two-year position where you’ll assist judges with research and administrative work.
 Never stop learning and reading.
 Society is constantly changing and updating laws.
-It’s important for judges to stay up to date on current events and how things might impact the court of law.
+It’s important to stay up to date on current events and how things might impact the court of law.

 Develop a professional network